Jorbanicus/ETC-Dashboard/README.md

 This project was created by Jorbanicus.

 # License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)."# arun"
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).